Jean-Louis Arcand

-Diplomas
+Education

-Jean-Louis Arcand holds a PhD in economics from MIT.
+Jean-Louis Arcand holds a PhD in economics from MIT and a master's from the University of Cambridge.
+He completed his undergraduate degree at Swarthmore College.

 Contributions

 In 2012 Jean-Louis authored (with Enrico Berkes and Ugo Panizza) the IMF working paper Too Much Finance which establishes that:

 Career

 Jean-Louis Arcand is Director of the Centre for Finance and Development and a member of the Centre on Conflict, Development and Peacebuilding, and Professor of International Economics at the Graduate Institute of International and Development Studies in Geneva, which he joined in 2008.
 From 2009 to 2012 he was chair of Development Studies.
 He is a Founding Fellow of the European Union Development Network (EUDN) and Senior Fellow at the Fondation pour les études et recherches en développement international (FERDI).
-He was assistant and then Associate Professor at the University of Montréal, and Professor at the Centre d'Etudes et de Recherches en Développement International (CERDI).
+He was assistant and then associate professor at the University of Montréal, and Professor at the Centre d'Etudes et de Recherches en Développement International (CERDI).